Freeman string symphonizer

-The Freeman String Symphonizer was a 5-octave digital synthesizer of the 1970s.
-(The first prototype being shown prior to 1970, but the most well known shown in 1970, the second according to the Sound on Sound article) It was finally manufactured by the Chicago Musical Instrument Co. and was also known as the Cordovox CSS.
+The Freeman String Symphonizer was a 5-octave string synthesizer of the 1970s.
+(The first prototype was shown prior to 1970, but the most well known was shown in 1970, the second according to a Sound on Sound article.)
+It was finally manufactured by the Chicago Musical Instrument Co. and was also known as the Cordovox CSS.
 Its sound was related to that of the ARP String Ensemble – cool, glassy-sounding strings.
 Eventually, its inventor Ken Freeman tried to strike a deal with the company Ling but they abandoned their interest in it.
 Lowrey, a division of CMI, finally struck a deal after some deliberation.

 The delay in getting the Freeman to market limited its sales.
 Some users were fairly famous, but its release was overshadowed by both the Eminent Solina and Crumar Stringman, both of which had only one oscillator and were cheaper to make.

-The Freeman has 25 oscillators.
-One controls a digital 'top octave synthesizer' (TOS) IC (the common MK50240 in later versions; M087 or SAA1004 in earlier ones).
-The MK50240 TOS contains a set of 12 digital frequency dividers which derive a 'top octave' of notes from one 2MHz input signal.
-The tuning relationship is not perfect, but it can never vary.
-The other 24 oscillators are assigned two to each of the 12 notes.
-Thus there are 3 separate pitch references for each note.
-Each pitch is slightly different, thus creating an analog warmth as the tones of 2 out of 3 gradually drift a tiny amount to give a dynamic beat frequency between them, much like real instruments gradually change in pitch ever so slightly due to temperature changes.
+The Freeman had 25 oscillators.
+One controlled a 'top octave synthesizer' (TOS) IC (the common MK50240 in later versions; M087 or SAA1004 in earlier ones).
+The MK50240 TOS contained a set of 12 frequency dividers which derived a 'top octave' of notes from one 2MHz input signal.
+The other 24 oscillators were assigned two to each of the 12 notes.
+Thus there were 3 separate pitch references for each note.
+Each pitch was slightly different, thus creating an analog chorus as the tones of 2 out of 3 gradually drifted a tiny amount to give a dynamic beat frequency between them, much like acoustic instruments gradually change in pitch ever so slightly due to temperature changes.

-Each top-octave note is fed to a simple digital counter IC, which divides by 2, 4, 8, 16, and so on, generating all the lower octaves of that note.
-So the Freeman has three complete sets of tones that can be mixed to create more or fewer overtones in the sound, as one rank is tuned an octave below the other from the beginning.
-The 'High' and 'Low' buttons on the front panel select which group is selected, or both can be mixed for a thicker octave overtone on each note.
-The 'Low' must be on to hear anything on the highest octave because there are not enough frequency divisions to layer the two across the whole 61-key keyboard.
+Each top-octave note was fed to a simple digital counter IC, which divided by 2, 4, 8, 16, and so on, generating all the lower octaves of that note.
+So the Freeman had three complete sets of tones that could be mixed to create more or fewer overtones in the sound, as one rank was tuned an octave below the other from the beginning.
+The 'High' and 'Low' buttons on the front panel selected which group was selected, or both could be mixed for a thicker octave overtone on each note.
+The 'Low' needed be on to hear anything on the highest octave because there were not enough frequency divisions to layer the two across the whole 61-key keyboard.